mortenivar/Jed-modes/README.rust.txt

 the file to be correctly indented!

 You may access some of these functions in the mode menu with F10 -> Mode

+You may create "folds" in your source files for neatly ordering various sections.
+Insert this line at the top:

+   // -*- mode: rust; mode: fold -*-

+and then create the folds in your source file like this

+   // {{{ main.rs

+   fn main() {
+      println!("hello world");
+   }

+   // }}}

+That is, the fold starts and ends with the comment indicator "//" followed by one space and then followed by three left or right curly braces.

                                    Issues: